 So let's start! 👉

-But unfortunately, they wasn’t running any bug bounty program.
-But due to the severity of this bug and huge number of their users, I decided to contact them via email and ask them whether they’re running any bug bounty program or not.
-TBH, I just wanted to bring this issue to their attention, didn’t expected any reward from them.
+But unfortunately, they weren’t running any bug bounty program.
+But due to the severity of this bug and the huge number of their users, I decided to contact them via email and ask them whether they’re running any bug bounty program or not.
+TBH, I just wanted to bring this issue to their attention, didn’t expect any reward from them.
 Just wanted to get this bug fixed as I also was a user of their service(s).

-So on the next day, they replied that they're not running any bug bounty program currently but though can give a bounty based on the severity of bug.
+So on the next day, they replied that they're not running any bug bounty program currently but can give a bounty based on the severity of a bug.